 This is not del Toro’s first foray into published fiction.
 In 2009 he joined forces with writer Chuck Hogan to co-author The Strain.
 The two went on to adapt the vampire trilogy into a television show.
-The Strain ran from 2014-2017 on FX, with LOST showrunner Carlton Cuse at the helm.
+The Strain ran from 2014-2017 on FX, with Carlton Cuse (celebrating the 15th anniversary of his last show LOST this year) at the helm.
 Guillermo del Toro is comfortable working in a visual medium as a film director.
 And since he has experience adapting his own work, it is likely that the stories from his collection will translate to the silver screen.
 Perhaps the acquisition of del Toro’s short story collection by Amazon was the first step in securing the rights for these unpublished stories.

 “Guillermo del Toro is unmatched as an architect of creativity and horror,” says Mikyla Bruder of Amazon Publishing.
 “We cannot wait to unveil the world he has created to readers and listeners.”
 Odds seem high that if del Toro’s short story collection does get adapted, it will be by Amazon Studios.
 It would be an interesting move for Amazon to start publishing books, with the goal of eventually adapting them into a series for their streaming service.

 Del Toro Is Not The Only Big Name In Amazon Original Publishing